llvm/circt/docs/RationaleSymbols.md

 resolution would start in the parent module of the instance and be unable to go to the global scope).
 The second problem arises from nesting.
 Symbol defining operations must be immediate children of a symbol table.
-FIRRTL and HW/SV operations which define an `inner_sym` are grandchildren, at least, of a symbol table and may be much further nested.
-Lastly, ports need to define `inner_sym`, something not allowed by normal symbols.
+FIRRTL and HW/SV operations which define an `hw.inner_sym` are grandchildren, at least, of a symbol table and may be much further nested.
+Lastly, ports need to define `hw.inner_sym`, something not allowed by normal symbols.

 ## Inner Symbol Reference Attribute